Trailer for Cultural Heritage Protection in Climate Change online

 #culturalheritageprotection #climatechange #culturallandscapes

-online is an EU co-funded project within the Erasmus+ programme, led by the
+online is an EU co-funded project within the Erasmus+ programme, led by the Center for Cultural Property Protection of the

 state-of-the-art research on climate change and cultural heritage protection